A Planet for Emily

 Fleeing the wedding day from hell and her mother Claire Williams enlists in the Stellar Marines Corps - recruitment slogan 'Take on the Galaxy, Join the Stellar Marines' - and is sent to defend the remote colony of Devil's Pit.
 There she meets exiled bank robber, James, and his adopted daughter, and finds she must fight mysterious creatures called Shades in caverns as well as the enemy they call Mercs who want the colony for the precious lift crystals mined there.
 In the meantime James finds himself drawn into his own deadly, shadow battle to fin a Merc agent among the colony's marine officers.

 Note that book is on a pay-per-view site - Dreame.

-Of the four novels and four non-fiction books I have written.
-The most successful is A Planet for Emily (at left) with well over 9,000 downloads including more than 2000 of an audiobook version.
+Of the six novels and four non-fiction books I have written.
+The most successful is A Planet for Emily (at left) with 40,000 downloads , mostly audiobook versions.

 The online rights to Claire Takes On The Galaxy was bought by a women's pay per view literature site Dreame for a nominal sum.
 That means the number of downloads is not comparable but it has proved reasonably popular, and the sale means that at least I can claim a spot in the author semi-pro league.

 The Musketeers of Haven - a science fiction story got rave reviews - all comments were positive - but a fraction of the downloads achieved by A Planet for Emily.

 The non-fiction title Darth Vader - the good guy who lost is a bit of fun which has gained more than 900 downloads on just two free e-book sites (usually I use three).

 If you want to read any of the books listed, click on the links.
 Claire is pay per view but the others are free.